22cryys56p-beep/Command_Center/SESSION_START.md

 # 15. Phase 4 Architectural Principles Established by Audit

-The Steps 1–64 audit established the following architectural principles:
+The Steps 1–64 audit, Step 65, and the subsequent ACP process have established the following architectural principles:

 - **Command Center is an orchestration layer** — CC connects projects, sources, applications, AI Participants, Agents, Threads, and other resources rather than replacing them.